Meet Kimberly Hughes Phillips

 In addition to practicing law and running a law firm, Kim has been involved with the local area bar associations having served as the President of the Chesapeake Bar Association in 2012, serving on the Executive Board of the Norfolk and Portsmouth Bar Association, serving on various committees for the Norfolk and Portsmouth Bar Association such as Membership (Former Chair), Professionalism, Bench Bar, and Mock Trial (Former Chair) Committees.
 Kim coordinated and grew a mock trial program for the middle schools with the Norfolk Public Schools culminating with an annual competition.
 In addition, she researched and taught continuing legal education classes in the areas of guardian ad litem practices and military retirement benefits, and opening a law practice.
 In 2016, as a certified guardian ad litem for children, Kim spoke on a panel discussion at Children’s Hospital of the King’s Daughters on the issue of parental alienation.
 In 2018, Kimberly Hughes Phillips was the guest speaker for Norfolk Juvenile Court’s Adoption Day ceremony where she shared her family’s journey to adoption.

-When not practicing law, Kim is involved in the local business community as a Trustee Member of the Hampton Roads Chamber of Commerce and as a member of the Norfolk Board for the Hampton Roads Chamber.
+When not practicing law, Kim is involved in the local business community as an Executive Board member of the Norfolk Division of the Hampton Roads Chamber.
 As a member of 2017 Class of LEAD Hampton Roads, she toured the Hampton Roads region engaging other sectors of the local economy and connecting with other professionals while brainstorming ways to improve and enrich the region.
 In 2020, Phillips & Peters was named Small Business of the Year for Norfolk by the Hampton Roads Chamber, and Kim was presented with the Chamber’s Leadership award.
 Additionally, Kim has volunteered her time on numerous local boards and raised funds for local charitable organizations.
 In her downtime, Kim enjoys reading, traveling and spending time with her family, friends, and her dog, Georgia, at the beach.